Celeric: 1998–2000: later career

 Following the death of David Morley in January, Celeric was sent to be trained by Morley's "great friend" John Dunlop.

 Celeric failed to win in six races in 1998.
 In the first half of the year he was well below his best when finishing unplaced in three races including the Ascot Gold Cup.

 His form improved later in the season as he finished third to Double Trigger in the Goodwood Cup, second to Persian Punch in the Lonsdale Stakes and second to Arctic Owl in the Jockey Club Cup.
 His effort in the Lonsdale Stakes was his best performance as he was beaten a short head when attempting to give six pounds to the winner.
 It was described as "a contest to make any pulse quicken."

 Celeric began 1999 by recording his first win for twenty-two months.
 In the Sagaro Stakes at Ascot he was held up patiently by Richard Quinn (Pat Eddery was suspended) before "pouncing" inside the final furlong and being pushed out to beat Shaya by one and a half lengths.
 He finished fifth in his next start, when made favourite for the Henry II Stakes.

-Celeric produced a "noble" effort to finish fourth of seventeen runners in the Gold Cup, but then finished sixth of seven behind Kayf Tara when joint favourite for the Goodwwod Cup.
+Celeric produced a "noble" effort to finish fourth of seventeen runners in the Gold Cup, but then finished sixth of seven behind Kayf Tara when joint favourite for the Goodwood Cup.
 Celeric was becoming unpredictable, and Dunlop considered running him in blinkers.
 In the Lonsdale Stakes in August, Celeric started at 10/1 and scored his last victory.
 Pat Eddery held the gelding up before moving steadily forward to take the lead inside the final furlong.
 Celeric ran on strongly under pressure to beat Arctic Owl by a length and take the race for a second time.
 The Racing Post described Celeric as "back to his thrilling best."

 In Autumn Celeric finished third in the Doncaster Cup but on his last start of the year he was very disappointing, finishing a remote last of the three runners in the Jockey Club Cup.

 Celeric failed to find his best form in 2000.
 He finished third in the Sagaro Stakes on his debut, but after unplaced runs in the Yorkshire Cup and the Ascot Gold Cup he was retired from racing.
 Announcing the decision in late June, Christopher Spence said, "He's given us more fun than you could ever imagine, and we've been very lucky to have had him."